imarichmanEJ/salesforce-admin-agent/README.md

-# SF Guide Agent
+# Salesforce Admin Agent

 > Natural language → Salesforce implementation guide, tailored to your Org.

 ## Overview

-SF Guide Agent takes a natural language use case and generates a step-by-step Salesforce implementation guide based on the actual Org environment.
+Salesforce Admin Agent takes a natural language use case and generates a step-by-step Salesforce implementation guide based on the actual Org environment.

 Built on a **3-LLM Pipeline** where each LLM has a single responsibility:
 - **Classifier** — classifies use case type + summarizes input